 Be sure to complete the assigned readings before the appropriate class.
 In general, readings in the Scheindlin book will be assigned in preparation for lectures, while documents from the Marcus and Reinharz/Mendes-Flohr (JMW) readers will be assigned for both the lectures and discussion sessions.
 While you do not need to bring the Scheindlin book with you each time, you should bring Marcus and JMW with you on days when relevant documents will be discussed (the same goes for documents or articles assigned and posted online).
 Before each class session, students will receive a question that they are to answer in writing (one or two paragraphs; in some cases it just asks for a list, and you may simply provide bullet points, but they should be coherently written in sentence form, not just a few words).
-The paragraphs will be discussed in class and collected at random.
+The paragraphs will be discussed in class and collected at random several time during the semester.
 Again, you are responsible for getting these assignments to the professor even if you are absent.

 Exams and Grading:

 There will be two tests (somewhat smaller than a typical midterm exam) during the semester and a final exam (see the course schedule for exact dates).
 The first test will focus on the ancient period in Jewish history and the second will focus on the medieval period.
 The final exam will focus in part on the modern period, but it will also ask you to make some comparisons between all of the various periods we have covered during the semester.
 Due to the limited time available to us in class, some of the tests and the exam may have take-home sections.
 The final grades for the course will be determined according to the following break-down:

 • Tests and Exams: 70% (tests, 20% each; final exam, 30%)